filecoin-project/lotus-docs/content/en/storage-providers/seal-workers/post-workers.md

 ### Remote storage access

-PoSt workers do not need
+PoSt workers do not necessarily need local access to the sealed sectors.
+Workers without local access will ask workers with local access to read challenges from their storage.

 ### Environment variables